okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integrateenrollotpsummary.md

-## Integrate the email authenticator using OTP
+## Integrate email enrollment with OTP

  With OTP, the user copies an automatically generated numeric string from their email to your application to verify their identity.
-The following diagram illustrates the email challenge flow using OTP.

 <div class="common-image-format">